to the new online home of the Eagan Athletic Association

 • Tell your coaches and your parents.
 Never ignore a blow to the head, even if you feel fine.

-• Get a medical check up.
 A doctor can tell you if you have a concussion and when it is safe for you to return to play.

 • Give yourself time to get better.
-Your brain needs time to heal.